AmyJDavis/Mexican_wolf_pop_model/README.md

 6. Releases = Number of management released individuals
 7. Translocations = Number of management translocations by year
 8.  mort = Number of deaths from known or legal causes
-9.  poaching = Number of deaths from illegal causes
+9.  poaching = Number of deaths from illegal causes and cryptic deaths

 ## Steps to run the code